-I proudly serve as a City Year Milwaukee AmeriCorps member at Vincent High School, where I assist in a 9th grade English classroom and I am continually astonished by the insights and abilities of my scholars.
-This is why my favorite City Year value is Belief in the Power of Young People.
-During my service, my own belief in the power of young people is fueled daily by my students’ constant curiosity, the ways in which they challenge each other and the world around them, and by their resilience.
+I proudly serve as a City Year Milwaukee AmeriCorps member at Vincent High School, where I assist in a ninth-grade English classroom, and I am continually astonished by the insights and abilities of my scholars.
+This is why my favorite City Year value is “belief in the power of young people.”
+During my service, my own belief in the power of young people is fueled daily by my students’ constant curiosity, the ways in which they challenge each other and the world around them and their resilience.

 Check out our Instagram page to learn more about our impact in Milwaukee, and see a glimpse into what service looks like for our AmeriCorps members.

-Julia Steen proudly serves as a City Year Milwaukee AmeriCorps member in a 9th grade classroom at Vincent High School.
-Julia is from Elm Grove, Wisconsin and graduated in 2019 from Knox College in Galesburg, Illinois.
-Julia serves because she wants to support students that haven’t have had the same privileges she has and she wants her students to know that someone will always believe in them and that they can succeed, regardless of what our society may tell them.
+About the author: Julia Steen proudly serves as a City Year Milwaukee AmeriCorps member in a ninth-grade classroom at Vincent High School.
+Julia is from Elm Grove, Wisconsin, and graduated in 2019 from Knox College in Galesburg, Illinois.
+Julia serves because she wants to support students that haven’t have had the same privileges she has, and she wants her students to know that someone will always believe in them and that they can succeed, regardless of what our society may tell them.